preethammadapura/basespace-help-1/_docs/articles/tutorials/upload-data-using-web-uploader.md

 {% endcallout %}

-{% step 3, /images/tutorials/web-uploader-progress-bar_767x463.png, MONITOR UPLOAD PROGRESS %}
+{% step 3, /images/tutorials/web-uploader-progress-bar_767x463.png, Monitor Upload Progress %}
 The user will then see a progress bar as the file/s are uploaded.
 If there are any problems with the upload, respective notification will be displayed soon after the operation is completed.
 The upload progress can be cancelled at any point as shown below.
 Also, all the details pertaining to the upload session can be viewed at the bottom left.
 {% endstep %}

-{% step 4, /images/tutorials/web-uploader-import-success_767x406.png, ADD TO BASESPACE %}
+{% step 4, /images/tutorials/web-uploader-import-success_767x406.png, Add to Basespace %}
 Once the progress bar completes, the user can add additional files.
 Also, before completing the import, the user can set the sample name and associate a genome with the sample in the upper left hand side of the screen.
 Once the user has imported all of the files and the files complete uploading, the user will need to click on the  “Add to Basespace” button (shown above) to complete the session.
 {% endstep %}